 Future Ticia here, a few years ago we “traveled” around the world with some fellow bloggers by Cooking Around the World.
 It was a lot of fun, and I found some amazing new recipes that we still cook to this day.
 Often times I felt I was doing good to make a recipe, but occasionally I was inspired by the country, as I was by Mexico.
-Living in Texas we learn a lot about Mexico from constant exposure through immigrants.
-One of the Mexican holidays celebrated here in Texas is Dia de Los Muertos, Day of the Dead.
+Living in Texas we learn a lot about Mexico from constant exposure to immigrants.
+One of the Mexican holidays celebrated here in Texas is Dia de Los Muertos, the Day of the Dead.
 When we first studied Mexico, my friend Sam had recently passed away and we created our own Day of the Dead memorial craft.
+It made for a great geography lesson.

 (this post has affiliate links)